B4stardOS/Bastard-OS/README.md

 # Features:

-* Onion OS base with Stock baked in includes faster boot times and battery percentage.
+* The EMUs of stock but baked into Onion OS for faster boot times, better performance and battery percentage.

-* Keeps original menu button action and save/load menu but themed
+* Keeps original in-game menu button action including the save/load menu.

-* Onion launcher Quick save power button feature backed in.
-Press power button in game (except PSX) and the system will quicksave and shutdown. *Power back on and select your game in recent to resume!*
+* Quick save via power button enabled.
+Press power button in game (except PS1*) and the system will quicksave and shutdown. *Power back on and select your game in recent to resume!* *For PS1 quicksave functions use the Retroarch shortcut for PS1 and use the button combo `MENU + POWER` to quicksave and powerdown!

 * Faster then stock with cores picked by my personal experience

 * Custom Keymon fully working by `Eggs` <3 RTC and Screenshot built in! (check shortcuts)

-* Onion OS v3.10.6 SDL audio fix + latency reduction baked in so less audio pops *between* games (MAKE SURE AUDIO FIX IS SET ON IN THE SETTINGS)
+* Onion OS v3.11.1 SDL audio fix + latency reduction baked in so less audio pops *between* games.

-* includes `Eggs` full miyoo mini optimized retroarch to run systems not included
+* includes `Eggs` full miyoo mini optimized retroarch to run systems not included.

 * **No** background music on the homescreen

-* Includes File Explorer & Retroarch
+* Includes File Explorer

 # Installation: